Pre-order your copy today!

 In Squito Bob, Gordon Grisenthwaite has given us a latter-day Holden Caufield, fighting hormones, toxic friendships, and the general stupidity of others in the fleeting hope of his own brief shot at transcendence.
 Home Waltz is a tour de force, full of compassion and insight and humour and utterly unflinching in its look at the hard truths of life on the res.

-Aside from “How Mosquito Got His Name,” the stories featured her are from Gord’s thesis project Tales for Late Night Bonfires.
-And three have won prizes in recent contests: “Roadkill” and “ball lightnin” each earned second prize from The Antigonish Review and appear in issue 199.
-One is a surprise.
-“Spam® Stew and the MALM Minimalist Bedroom Set from IKEA®” will appear in Exile Edition’s forthcoing anthology The Food of My People.
+Aside from ”How Mosquito Got His Name,” the stories featured here are from Gord’s thesis project Tales for Late Night Bonfires.
+And three have won prizes in recent contests: ”Roadkill” and ”ball lightnin” each earned second prize in contests sponsored by The Antigonish Review and appear in issue 199 (Sheldon Currie Short Story Contest and The Blue Heron Poetry Prize). ”Three Bucks” won the FreeFall Magazine short fiction contest and will appear in a forthcoming issue. ”Spam® Stew and the MALM Minimalist Bedroom Set from IKEA®” will appear in Exile Edition’s anthology The Food of My People.

 Gord is Nłeɂkepmx, a member of the Lytton First Nation, and has earned an MA in English Literature & Creative Writing from the University of Windsor (2020).

 He isn’t the oldest emerging writer in the world, but he’s up there.